India's sovereign rating to remain at current level for next 2 years: S&P | Business

 Another global rating agency Fitch Ratings last month said the resurgence of COVID-19 infections may delay India's economic recovery, but won't derail it, as it kept the sovereign rating unchanged at 'BBB-' with a negative outlook.

-Fitch projected a 12.8 per cent recovery in GDP in the fiscal year ending March 2022, moderating to 5.8 per cent in FY23, from an estimated contraction of 7.5 per cent in 2020-21.
+Fitch projected a 12.8 per cent recovery in GDP in the fiscal ending March 2022, moderating to 5.8 per cent in FY23.

-India reported a record 4,14,188 new COVID-19 cases on Friday, and 3,915 deaths, as a ferocious second wave engulfed its healthcare infrastructure.
-Over the past two-and-a-half months, the outbreak in India has exploded, with reports of superspreader gatherings, oxygen shortages and medicine shortages.
+Wood further said that in the current landscape going ahead with reforms, including disinvestment, is going to be a little more difficult.

+The government has budgeted to raise Rs 1.75 lakh crore from CPSE disinvestment in the current fiscal, over five times what it raised in the last financial year.

-''So that's the worry that we have over the foreseeable future,'' he added.
+''So that's the worry that we have over the foreseeable future,'' Wood added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)